 Space Requirements:

-Turkeys and guineas brood similarly to chicks, but with higher protein needs and less tolerance for crowding.
+Turkeys and guineas brood similarly to chicks but with higher protein needs and less tolerance for crowding.
 Starve-outs can happen quietly even when food is present.

 The “Big Kid Table” Logic (Protein)

-Chicks naturally demonstrate pecking and movement toward feed and water, which helps poults learn quickly and reduces early starve-outs.
-We have consistently better survival and growth rates when poults are brooded alongside chicks.
+Poults in particular benefit from being brooded alongside chicks.
+Turkeys are notoriously slow to figure out eating and drinking on their own, especially in the first few days.
+Chicks naturally demonstrate pecking and movement toward feed and water, which helps poults learn faster and reduces early starve-outs.
+We consistently see better survival and growth rates when poults are brooded with chicks.

 Waterfowl brooding differs from chickens mainly in water management and nutrition.
 Keeping babies dry and preventing overly rapid growth is just as important as heat.